dnsimple/dnsimple-developer/content/libraries.markdown

 ---
 title: Libraries
-excerpt: Welcome to DNSimple.
-This page is about libraries for interacting with our API.
-Hosted DNS has never been this easy.
+excerpt: Here's a list of libraries and API clients for interacting with the DNSimple domain and DNS API.
 ---

 # Libraries